Adamskoullos/Testing-Toolbox/README.md

 ### End-To-End Testing

-Test `user workflows`, to add this into the automated testing process within the pipeline we need to use a `headless browser` such as `Puppeteer`
+Test `user workflows`, to add this into the automated testing process within the pipeline we need to use a `headless browser` such as `Jest and Puppeteer` or `Cypress`

 An `End-To-End` test includes the code from all the `units` within the code tested within potentially multiple `integration` tests for a complete user workflow.
 For example when a user completes and posts a new form to the database.